 Employers may be required by law to pay certain types of additional pay.
 Depending on the circumstances, an employer may also be required to withhold tax on it.

 What’s the difference between base pay and additional pay?

 Base pay is the fixed rate that an employee is paid for their work, as stated in their employment contract.
 It’s typically calculated on an hourly, weekly, or monthly basis or annual salary and is paid at regular intervals.

-Additional pay includes any payments outside of an employee’s base salary.
+Additional pay includes any payments outside of an employee’s base wage or salary.
 It’s usually a one-off or irregular payment of a variable amount.

 Additional pay is often taxed differently from base pay.

 Manage additional pay with Connecteam.
 The mobile Time Clock simplifies employee time tracking and digitizes timesheets, helping you process payroll accurately to avoid costly mistakes.

 Why Do Employers Need to Understand Additional Pay?